“What is Google Portals? How you can use them for Your Website/Blog? “

 We’ve written a comprehensive guide to Google Portals – an ambitious new concept for mobile web design.
 A new page transition experience for Chrome, this seems to be Google’s attempt at rethinking navigation.
 The goal is to help developers create web experiences with links that feel as seamless and fluid as a native app.
 In the world of cross-domain experiences, this is exciting news!

-In May 2019, Google announced a new upgrade to iFrame technology – Portals are a new web platform API that aim to provide a new way of loading and navigating through web pages.
-Similar to classic < iframe> tags, portals will work with a new HTML tag < portal >, allowing web developers to embed remote content in their pages.
+In May 2019, it was announced that a new upgrade to iFrame technology – these are a new web platform API that aim to provide a new way of loading and navigating through web pages.
+Similar to classic < iframe> tags, they’ll work with a new HTML tag < portal >, allowing web developers to embed remote content in their pages.

 - Seamless Transitions